ibmua/amanda/README.md

 amanda --code How do I blah blah?
 ```

 Do note, that as of April 2024 Claude 3 models are very freshly out and the API is basically like a spotty hotel WiFi connection.
 It is expected to scale and improve in the coming months and it should begin to work in a stable dependable fashion and accept higher request quotas.
 Right now you may encounter errors due to curent very strict token limitations and API errors.
 This is usually not a problem with the app, but with the temporary limitations and problems with the API.
-Also, as LLM AIs get smarter and cheaper, it will be possible to get to better answers cheaper.
+Also, as LLM AIs get smarter, cheaper and faster, it will be possible to get to better answers cheaper.

 ## AI API